-A sender shall include a sequence number in all LPP messages sent for a particular location session.
+A sender may include a sequence number in all LPP messages sent for a particular location session.
 The sequence number shall be distinct for different LPP messages sent in the same direction in the same location session (e.g., may start at zero in the first LPP message and increase monotonically in each succeeding LPP message).
 Sequence numbers used in the uplink and downlink are independent (e.g., can be the same).